Mikaela/mikaela.github.io/blog/_posts/2024-05-22-policy-contentblocker.md

 - The extension ID is most easily readable from `about:support` instead of addon URL.
 - We can sideload the extension, although that won't affect Firefox sync.
 - It's a lot easier to figure out what extension a block belongs to as the names appear here.
-- While there is no `ExtensionManifestV2Availability`, there are domains protected by default that we could unset.
+- While there is no `ExtensionManifestV2Availability`, there are domains protected by default (`extensions.webextensions.restrictedDomains`) that we could unset.

 _Oh meow, no more json!_ I am sorry.